|

 Outland frontier was largely unguarded.
 Many of Kor's

-campaign sympathizers were only too happy to forward saucer patrol
+campaign sympathizers were only too happy to forward SJ patrol

-schedules and report deviations per se, since Theos didn't care
+schedules and report any deviations per se, since Theos didn't care

 about the Badlands anyway.